|

 century.
 I also suspect they are descended from Group 1. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-041 410

 entries on Worldconnect.
-490 entries on my FTM database.
-This
+490 entries on my FTM

-group originates from the Aycliffe and Middridge areas of County
+group originates from the Aycliffe and Middridge

-and Wisconsin in the USA. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-050 612
+and to Australia and Wisconsin in the USA. http://worldconnect.rootsweb.com/cgi-bin/igm.cgi?db=palliser-ons-050 612

 entries on Worldconnect.
-899 entries on my FTM database.
-This
+899 entries on my FTM

 group originated from Skelton in Cleveland, Yorkshire and have many